-As we seek to expand the number of rheumatologists and researchers in the United States focusing on spondyloarthritis, the Spondylitis Association of America hopes to encourage new, upcoming rheumatologists to focus on the future of treatment and research in ankylosing spondylitis and related diseases.
+As part of our ongoing mission to expand horizons in spondyloarthritis research, the Spondylitis Association of America hopes to encourage new, upcoming rheumatologists and researchers to focus on the future of treatment and research in ankylosing spondylitis and related diseases.

 Pamela Weiss, MD, MSCE, is a pediatric rheumatologist at Children’s Hospital of Philadelphia (CHOP) whose clinical and research interests are focused on juvenile spondyloarthritis (JSpA).

 Dr. Weiss earned an A.B. in Molecular Biology from Princeton University, and her medical degree from Albert Einstein College of Medicine (2002).
 She completed both her Pediatrics Residency and Rheumatology fellowship training at CHOP.
 Dr. Weiss was co-principal investigator of the American College of Rheumatology (ACR) JIA Treatment Recommendations Update, as well as a member of the Core Expert Panel for development of the 2014 Clinical Practice Guidelines for Axial Spondyloarthritis, a collaborative undertaking between ACR, SAA, and SPARTAN.
 Additionally, Dr. Weiss serves on the ACR Pediatric Rheumatology Special Committee.
 Her commitment to research and improving the care of children with juvenile arthritis is also evident in her roles as vice chair of the Childhood Arthritis & Rheumatology Research Alliance (CARRA) Juvenile Arthritis Research Committee and her recent appointment as Clinical Research Director for the CHOP Division of Rheumatology.
 She has lectured nationally and internationally on juvenile arthritis and spondyloarthritis.